Anna-Myzukina/GRID-BASED-FRAMEWORK/README.md

 ## Acknowledgments

-- Bootstrap 4 framework - it was taken as base to create our own.
+- Bootstrap 4 framework - it was taken as a base to create our own.
-- Prepros - a free cross platform compiler available for Windows, Mac OS, and Linux.
+- Prepros - a free cross-platform compiler available for Windows, Mac OS, and Linux.

 ## 📝 License